tlqtangok/ngrok_one_script/README.md

 # ngrok_one_script
-one script to start up ngrok
+use one single script to set up ngrok on public cloud linux machine, like aliyun or tencent cloud.

+## run
+bash ngrok_one_script.sh